EndPointCorp/end-point-blog/2015/01/12/dbdpg-escaping-placeholders-with.html.md

 ## No error!
 ```

 Then came JSON and JSONB.
-Just like hstore, they have three operators with question marks in them: ?, ?& and ?|—all of which will prevent the use of question-mark placeholders.
+Just like hstore, they have three operators with question marks in them: ?, ?& and ?|—​all of which will prevent the use of question-mark placeholders.
 However, some frameworks and supporting modules (e.g. SQL::Abstract and DBIx::Class) only support the question mark style of placeholder!
 Hence, another solution was needed.
 After some [discussion](http://codeverge.com/perl.dbi.users/escaping-placeholders-take-2/2026098) on the dbi-users list, it was agreed that a backslash before a placeholder character would allow that character to be “escaped” and sent as-is to the database (minus the backslash).
 Thus, as of version 3.5.0 of DBD::Pg, the above query can be written as:

 ```
 use DBD::Pg 3.5.0;